commodity-js/commodity/packages/docs/docs/api-reference.md

 # API Reference

-A concise guide to the main functions and methods in Supplier.
+A concise guide to the main functions and methods in Commodity.

 ## Core Functions